asdf-format/asdf-standard/source/tree.rst

 It is also possible to use references within the same file::

-    data: !array
+    data: !ndarray
       source: 0
       shape: [256, 256]
       dtype: float
       mask:
-        $ref: "#my_mask"
+        $ref: "#/my_mask"

-    my_mask: !array
+    my_mask: !ndarray
       source: 0
       shape: [256, 256]
       dtype: uint8

-Reference resolution should be performed after the entire tree is read, therefore forward references within the same file are explicitly allowed.
+Reference resolution should be performed *after* the entire tree is read, therefore forward references within the same file are explicitly allowed.